Investigating tES alongside reading and language instruction. Grounded in 14 peer-reviewed tES trials.

-We pair a non-invasive brain stimulation protocol with the reading or language instruction students are already doing — and the gains show up, specifically, in what matters most: decoding unfamiliar words, acquiring new vocabulary, and retention that holds after treatment ends.
+We pair an investigational non-invasive brain stimulation protocol with the reading or language instruction students are already doing.
+The outcomes we measure: decoding unfamiliar words, acquiring new vocabulary, and retention after treatment ends.

 11 / 11